-Attention Seeking Behavior in Relationship : Examples & How to Stop
+Attention Seeking Behavior in Relationships: Causes & Coping

 In the psychology of attention seekers, the idea is that other people will provide the validation they’re searching for and offer the ego boost they need.
 In exchange, attention-seeking individuals show as self-absorbed with minimal effort to value or respect those they love.

 You can recognize signs of an attention seeker relatively quickly if you pay attention and listen.
-Most of these individuals are self-involved, so the conversations, moods, plans, dates, everything will revolve around them in some way or at least find its way back to them somehow.
+Most of these individuals are self-involved, so the conversations, moods, plans, dates, and everything will revolve around them in some way or at least find its way back to the person somehow.

-Check out a few examples of attention-seeking behavior, so you’ll know what to look for.
+Check out a few attention seeking behavior examples, so you’ll know what to look for:

 1. Familiar quickly